 Jandala Happy Honeybear

 Honey is another of our senior boys.
 He has always been just a pet.
-He plays kind of a grumpy old uncle and companion to Dolly and Ritz.
+He plays kind of a grumpy old uncle and companion to Dolly and Ritz at my moms place.
 He likes a cuddle and always tells you when he thinks it is time for bed.
-Honey stays with my mom on her end of Pom Beach and has been a good companion.